 - “There is Nothing Like Australia” [Firework continue]

-- Koala is not a bear !
-(Well, obviously someone cannot catch the wording straight after that – see row 19 – actually the ads has done terrific job to “fix” this common error, imagine this: if your kid is given a Koala doll and he/she put it side by side with the Teddy bear.
-Due to the physical structure similarity, of course everybody will now call it “Koala Bear” to match “Teddy Bear” – what? you want to call it “Koala marsupial?” – The fact that’s Koala is not bear now can be taken just by seeing this ad – no need to wait the Biology class at year 10 or visit to a Koala park – isn’t that great ?)
+- Koala is not a bear!
+(Well, obviously someone cannot catch the wording straight after that – see row 19 – actually the ads has done a terrific job to “fix” this common error, imagine this: if your kid is given a Koala doll and he/she put it side by side with the Teddy bear.
+Due to the physical structure similarity, of course, everybody will now call it “Koala Bear” to match “Teddy Bear” – what? you want to call it “Koala marsupial?” – The fact that’s Koala is not a bear now can be taken just by seeing this ad – no need to wait for the Biology class at year 10 or visit to a Koala park – isn’t that great ?)

 - A group of kangaroo is called mob not “herds” (Complete boo-boo, the critics obviously doesn’t know that you can use even grammatically wrong structure to make a song.
-This is not grammar presentation, it ads… “herds” in a way rhyme with “birds” (previous sentence) – also “mob” have very bad connotation in English language i.e: criminal group.
+This is not grammar presentation, it is an ad… “herds” in a way rhyme with “birds” (previous sentence) – also “mob” have a very bad connotation in the English language i.e: criminal group.
 So, I bet “herds” was carefully chosen.

 - Racist – only see white people (Another complete boo boo.
 You can see Aborigine, White, Asian, Hispanic, etc)

-- Why the girls driving left handed car (Yes, in Australia the steering wheel is on the right side of a car.
-This “complain” most probably is just technical matter, for example: after the 4WD is panning from left to right, then zoom in to the inside need to show left to right movement – if the shooting was done on the other side then it create conflict of flow, so they just flip the clip.
+- Why the girls driving a left-handed car (Yes, in Australia the steering wheel is on the right side of a car.
+This “complaint” most probably is just technical matter, for example: after the 4WD is panning from left to right, then zoom into the inside need to show left to right movement – if the shooting was done on the other side then it create a conflict of flow, so they just flip the clip.
 Maybe- I am not the editor.
-Also other alternative explanation, since it’s a desert, the rental company can provide left handed car for overseas tourist – in short – not a big deal)
+Also, other alternative explanation, since it’s a desert, the rental company can provide left-handed car for overseas tourist – in short – not a big deal)

 - Copying Mickey Mouse theme song – see http://www.youtube.com/watch?v=61ZoKsU0OAQ (The only similarity probably just the last 3 bar.
 But that ending (note sequence and tempo) is very common being used in uplifting and climax ending that will encourage the audience to clap.
 Probably a few tens of known song use the same ending.
 Also, since the tune is simple, the chord progression is also similar with many other popular and simple song.
 The creator of this ad is expert in his field, there is little possibility that he did not know about Mickey Mouse song..)
 Just another petty critics.

-The sad thing is, people make serious comment like “I am embarrass being Australian because of this ad” or “lame” or “idiot” based on those petty factors.
+The sad thing is, people, make a serious comment like “I am embarrassed being Australian because of this ad” or “lame” or “idiot” based on those petty factors.

-Probably the only critics that missing from the ad is didgeridoo and the snow.
-Yes, Australia also has snow !
+Probably the only critics that missing from the ad are didgeridoo and the snow.
+Yes, Australia also has snow!

 The Real Value